DIAGNijmegen/website-content/content/pages/projects/muscle_us.md

 ### Transfer between machines
 In this section, we investigate the interaction of different classifiers and image mapping methods.
-We first train systems on the Esaote set and then adjust test set Philips image using the different mapping methods.
+We first train systems on the Esaote set and then adjust test set Philips image using the different mapping methods, the results are presented in the first table.
+Below, we reverse the process, training on Philips and deploying to Esaote.

 |            | None  | B     | R     | C     | In-domain |